LS4GAN/uvcgan4slats/README.md

 ## Dependencies

 The working of `uvcgan4slats` dependes on the `toytools` package.
-Download and install the package by running the following commands (in the `uvcgan4slats` conda environment)
+Download and install the package by running the following commands:
 ```
 git clone https://github.com/LS4GAN/toytools
 cd toytools
 python setup.py develop --user
 ```
+(the last command must be run in the `uvcgan4slats` conda environment)

 ## Environment Setup